hyperledger/indy-hipe/text/AMES/README.md

                 },
                 "cek_alg": {
                     "type": "string",
-                    "enum": ["xsalsa20poly1305", "chacha20poly1305", "xchacha20poly1305", "aes256gcm", "authcrypt", "anoncrypt"]
+                    "enum": ["xsalsa20poly1305", "chacha20poly1305", "xchacha20poly1305", "aes256gcm",
+                             "authcrypt", "anoncrypt"]
                 }
             },
+        },
         "recipients": {
             "type": "array",
-                "items": {
+            "description": "A list of the recipients who the message is encrypted for" "items": {
                 "type": "object",
                 "required": ["encrypted_key", "header"],
                 "properties": {
                     "encrypted_key": {
                         "type": "string",
                         "description": "The key used for encrypting the ciphertext.
 This is encrypted either by authcrypting with the sender key in the header data or anoncrypted"
                     },
                     "header": {
                         "type": "object",
                         "required": ["kid"],
                         "description": "The recipient to whom this message will be sent", "properties": {
                             "sender": {
                                 "type": "string",
                                 "description": "The anoncrypted verification key of the sender" },
                             "kid": {
                                 "type": "string",
                                 "description": "The DID, key reference, or key of the recipient."
                             }
                         }
                     }
                 }
             }
-            }
-        }
+        },
+        "aad": {
+            "type": "string",
+            "description": "The hash of the recipients block base64 URL encoded value" },
+        "iv": {
+            "type": "string",
+            "description": "base64 URL encoded nonce used to encrypt ciphertext" },
+        "ciphertext": {
+            "type": "string",
+            "description": "base64 URL encoded authenticated encrypted message" },
+        "tag": {
+            "type": "string",
+            "description": "Integrity checksum/tag to check ciphertext, protected, and iv" }
     }
 }